Our Mission & Vision

 HPPL gets most of its public exposure through its Mobile Adoption Program.
 After an animal has been through foster care and is medically ready, it is placed into our weekend mobile adoption program.
 Houston-area animal retail stores, specifically PetSmart in the Baybrook (Webster) area, have graciously invited HPPL to bring rehabilitated pets into their businesses for adoption.

-A fee of $100.00 is charged to adopt each cat and $200 for each dog.
+Adoption fees vary.
 The fee provides the adopter with a loving pet that has been vaccinated, dewormed, microchipped, and spayed or neutered.
-All HPPL dogs are heartworm free and on a heartworm preventative.
-All cats have been tested for feline leukemia and FIV.
+All HPPL dogs are heartworm-free and on a heartworm preventative.
+Cats have been tested for feline leukemia and FIV.

 Our Philosophy

-What is the HPPL doing about the pet overpopulation problem?
+What is HPPL doing about Houston's pet overpopulation problem?

 HPPL takes a proactive stance in supporting the reduction of pet overpopulation.
-NO animal may be adopted from the HPPL unspayed or unneutered.
-HPPL puppies and kittens are spayed or neutered at 12 weeks of age prior to adoption.
+NO animal may be adopted without being spayed or neutered.
+HPPL puppies and kittens are spayed/neutered prior to adoption.
+Additionally, HPPL provides vouchers directly to pet owners to help subsidize the cost of surgery.

 Who pays for the care of HPPL animals?

-The HPPL works with veterinarians in the Houston area to provide quality care for all of our rescued animals.
-Veterinarians assisting the HPPL are reimbursed for their services by the organization.
-The majority of the HPPL budget goes toward providing veterinary care, including spay/neuter, for our animals.
-Since the HPPL does not require that a fee be paid to admit an animal into the foster program, we are entirely dependent upon private donations from members and nonmembers to help stray and abandoned animals.
+HPPL works with veterinarians in the Houston area to provide quality care for all of our rescued animals.
+Veterinarians are paid by the organization.
+The majority of HPPL’s budget goes toward providing veterinary care, including spay/neuter, for the animals in our care.
+Since HPPL does not require that a fee be paid to admit an animal into the foster program, we are entirely dependent upon private donations to help stray and abandoned animals.

-Since the HPPL does not have a shelter, we take our animals out into the community to find permanent homes for them.
+Since HPPL does not have a shelter, we take our animals out into the community to find permanent homes for them.
 The PetSmart store in the Baybrook (Webster) area graciously invites the HPPL to bring rehabilitated pets into their stores for adoption.
 While in the store the animals are housed in kennels.
-Store space and kennel constraints tend to currently limit the number of animals available at each site.
+Store space and kennel constraints limit the number of animals available.

 What does the Homeless Pet Placement League do?

-The Homeless Pet Placement League, Inc. (HPPL) is a nonprofit animal welfare organization that provides for the rehabiliation and adoption of stray and abandoned dogs and cats.
-The HPPL does not operate a shelter; animals are cared for in the homes of those who rescue them.
+Homeless Pet Placement League (HPPL) is a nonprofit animal welfare organization that provides for the rehabilitation and adoption of stray and abandoned dogs and cats.
+HPPL does not operate a shelter; animals are cared for in the homes of those who rescue them.
 The rescuer serves as the foster parent until the animal is adopted into a permanent home.
 This cooperative effort between HPPL and the foster home helps animals that would not fit the criteria allowing them to be placed for adoption at an animal shelter; these include animals with skin problems such as mange or ringworm, heartworm positive dogs, and injured or seriously malnourished strays.

 Become a Volunteer and join us!